About

 Mission

-CCEDNet connects people and ideas for action to build local economies that strengthen communities and benefit everyone.
+CCEDNet connects people and ideas to build local economies that strengthen communities and benefit everyone.

 icon of telescope